parallelUQ/PUQ/examples/Example5/README.rst

  python example.py

 Running this script should not take more than 5 min.
-See the figures (jpeg files) saved under ``examples/`` directory.
+See the figure (png files) saved under ``examples/Example5`` directory.

 .. image:: ex5.png
    :alt: Illustration of PUQ with the example